Topic-Based Watermarks for Large Language Models: Preliminaries

 \subsection{Threat Model}

 We assume a standard black-box adversary with access only to LLM outputs, seeking to remove watermarks while preserving semantic fidelity.
 Following~\cite{kirchenbauer2023watermark, zhang2024remarkllmrobustefficientwatermarking}, the adversary cannot access model parameters, watermarking keys, or topic-partition logic.
 While the detection algorithm is public, specific parameters (thresholds, embeddings) remain private.
 We evaluate robustness against two primary attack surfaces: \textbf{(1) text degradation} via token-level perturbations (e.g., substitutions) that disrupt the watermark signal at the cost of fluency; and \textbf{(2) semantic rephrasing} using external models for paraphrasing or summarization to rewrite content while maintaining meaning.

-Detailed adversary assumptions and excluded attack vectors (e.g., statistical comparison) are provided in~\ref{extended_threat_model}.
+We additionally consider \textbf{(3) partition recovery attacks}, where an adversary attempts to reconstruct the topic-aligned green lists by exploiting the semantic structure of TBW's vocabulary partitioning.
+Prior work has demonstrated such attacks against KGW-style schemes through repeated positional querying~\cite{jovanovi2024stealing}.
+While TBW's topic-aligned partitions introduce semantic co-grouping that could appear more predictable than random assignment, the full partition remains unrecoverable without the private random seed used during round-robin distribution of residual tokens (\S\ref{proposed}).
+Detailed adversary assumptions, excluded attack vectors (e.g., statistical comparison), detection-based attacks, and the full partition recovery analysis are provided in~\ref{extended_threat_model}.